Strong legal protection from uncomplicated contracts

 Clients will be happy to sign if you do just two things.

 The first is to present your contract, not as a legal document first and foremost, but rather as a confirmation of the specification of work to be carried out.
-The “legal part” can be disclaimed by you as a requirement that you would rather do without, but that you are forced to comply with (see our notes on the Consumer Contracts Regulations further down this page).
+The 'legal part' can be disclaimed by you as a requirement that you would rather do without, but that you are forced to comply with.

 The second thing is to use a short, simple contract, written in plain English.
 If it is easy to understand and doesn’t seem overly legalistic, clients will be reassured that they understand what they are signing.